efren-palacios/duellinks/_posts/deck-types/guides/2017-11-22-gladiator-beasts-by-raytee.md

 But Gladiator Beasts having many tools and backrow options to win against this deck consistently.

-One of our main priorities in the early game is, to get rid of the "Ancient Gear Castle" that our opponent gets with the skill "Middle Age Mechs".
+One of our main priorities in the early game is, to get rid of the {Ancient Gear Castle}
+that our opponent gets with the skill {Middle Age Mechs}.
-Because when we can destroy it with our "Gladiator Beast Bestiari", our opponent has multiple options to draw dead, when he draws into cards like "Ancient Gear Golem" ore "Ancient Gear Beast".
+Because when we can destroy it with our {Gladiator Beast Bestiari}, our opponent has multiple options to draw dead, when he draws into cards like {Ancient Gear Golem} ore {Ancient Gear Beast}.

-The Ancient Gear monsters are not that dangerous for a optimized Gladiator Beast deck, with cards like "Floodgate Trap Hole" and "Enemy Controller" we can prevent them from attacking.
+The Ancient Gear monsters are not that dangerous for a optimized Gladiator Beast deck, with cards like {Floodgate Trap Hole} and {Enemy Controller} we can prevent them from attacking.
-Both cards can bring them into defense position as well, so we can attack into them or destroy them with "Gladiator Beast Murmillo".
+Both cards can bring them into defense position as well, so we can attack into them or destroy them with {Gladiator Beast Murmillo}.

-Ancient Gears are playing normally 2-3 copies of "Sergeant Electro", this card needs to be removed as fast as possible.
+Ancient Gears are playing normally 2-3 copies of {Sergeant Electro}, this card needs to be removed as fast as possible.
-Our best option against "Sergeant Electro" is "Floodgate Trap Hole", because we prevent him from using his annoying effect and we get a save target to attack for our Gladiators.
+Our best option against {Sergeant Electro} is {Floodgate Trap Hole}, because we prevent him from using his annoying effect and we get a save target to attack for our Gladiators.
-"Enemy Controller" is the next best card, because we can turn "Sergeant Electro" into defense position, to attack him in our following turn, to get our Gladiator effects going.
+{Enemy Controller} is the next best card, because we can turn {Sergeant Electro} into defense position, to attack him in our following turn, to get our Gladiator effects going.
-Another way to deal with him is, when we have multiple monsters, we tribute one, taking over "Sergeant Electro" (as long our opponent has no "Rare Metalmorph" / "Mind Scan" helps a lot in this situation) pinning the most dangerous card from our opponent, then we attack to go into "Gladiator Beast Murmillo" to destroy "Sergeant Electro".
+Another way to deal with him is, when we have multiple monsters, we tribute one, taking over {Sergeant Electro}
+(as long our opponent has no {Rare Metalmorph} / "Mind Scan" helps a lot in this situation) pinning the most dangerous card from our opponent, then we attack to go into {Gladiator Beast Murmillo} to destroy {Sergeant Electro}.

-We just have a single card in our deck, that can be dead in some situations against Ancient Gears, this is "Wall of Disruption", so we need to be careful when we set this card.
-It is not chainable and we can only activate it to an attack declaration, besides "Sergeant Electro" and "Ancient Gear Knight" (not resummoned) the card can't get used against Ancient Gear monsters.
+We just have a single card in our deck, that can be dead in some situations against Ancient Gears, this is {Wall of Disruption}, so we need to be careful when we set this card.
+It is not chainable and we can only activate it to an attack declaration, besides {Sergeant Electro} and {Ancient Gear Knight} (not resummoned) the card can't get used against Ancient Gear monsters.
-"Impenetrable Attack" is only risky against "Sergeant Electro", but against the rest of the Ancient Gear deck is it usable, because we can use it at the start of the battle phase.
-But be careful to not set multiple copies of "Impenetrable Attack" and "Wall of Disruption" otherwise you run into the risk, that a single "Sergeant Electro" pins all your backrow cards and you can't do anything against it.
+{Impenetrable Attack} is only risky against {Sergeant Electro}, but against the rest of the Ancient Gear deck is it usable, because we can use it at the start of the battle phase.
+But be careful to not set multiple copies of {Impenetrable Attack} and {Wall of Disruption} otherwise you run into the risk, that a single {Sergeant Electro} pins all your backrow cards and you can't do anything against it.
-Overall when we draw a standard hand, Gladiator Beasts can handle Ancient Gears very well, the deck has nothing besides "Sergeant Electro" that means so much trouble that we could lose the game instantly.
+Overall when we draw a standard hand, Gladiator Beasts can handle Ancient Gears very well, the deck has nothing besides {Sergeant Electro} that means so much trouble that we could lose the game instantly.
 Gladiator Beasts [60] vs Ancient Gears [40]

 #### 5. Burn